Vyral/base-template/_posts/2018-10-11-this-new-loan-program-was-designed-for-first-time-homebuyers.md

 If you’re considering purchasing a home but previously assumed it was an out-of-reach goal, now may be the time to consider pursuing that milestone.
 If you’d like more information or are interested in whether you might qualify for the 3-2-1 Program, **feel free to call Kyle at (775) 885-6892 or send him an email at [krush@guildmortgage.net](mailto:krush@guildmortgage.net?subject=Re%3A%203-2-1%20Program)**.

 And, as always, if you have any other questions for me, please give me a call or send me an email.
 I look forward to hearing from you soon.

+*Guild's 3-2-1 Home program offers affordable lending for first-time homebuyers.
+With as little as 3% down, buyers can receive a $2,000 gift card to The Home Depot&reg; and $1,500 toward closing.
+The advantages you need with the perks you want. &nbsp;See if you qualify and contact your loan officer today.
+[Learn more here](https://www.guildmortgage.com/321home/).*